populationgenomics/metamist/web/src/shared/components/pedigree/README.md

 Using a queue and starting with the root we chose, we pop the next individual or group of individuals off the list and add them all on the same level.
 Then we add all their children to the queue, these will go on the next level.
 Note this step does not include spouses, just simply starting with the root on level 0, all their children on level 1, childrens children on level 2 etc.

-After this ‘spine’ is completed, we try to add any remaining individuals to the pedigree in the appropriate level.
+After this 'spine' is completed, we try to add any remaining individuals to the pedigree in the appropriate level.
 First we check if the individual is a spouse of someone already added.
 If so, we add them to the same level.

 Next, we check if the individual is a parents of someone already added.
 They will be added in one level higher than the individual (-1).